DecimalTurn/VBA-GitHub-Checks/templates/Check G.md

 It seems like there is a small issue with your repo named [%{reponame}%](%{url}%).

 Currently, if people try to download your repo as a .zip file (or if they try to clone your repos without specific git settings), they will have a bug if they try to import `.cls` or `.frm` files in the Visual Basic Editor (VBE).
-That's because these downloaded files would have Unix-style line endings (LF) instead of what the VBE expects: Windows-style line endings (CRLF).
+That's because these downloaded files would have Unix-style line endings (LF) instead of what the VBE expects: Windows-style line endings (CRLF):

 %{ls_files_report}%